-Scavone Jr. received his Bachelor’s Degree in Political Science, summa cum laude, from Florida Atlantic University in 2007, and his J.D., cum laude, from the FIU College of Law in 2012, where he graduated in the top 15% of his class.
+Mr. Scavone Jr. received his bachelor’s degree in Political Science, summa cum laude, from Florida Atlantic University in 2007, and his J.D., cum laude, from the FIU College of Law in 2012, where he graduated in the top 15% of his class.
 He earned Book Awards for the highest grade in Appellate Procedure II, Business Organizations and First Amendment.

-Scavone Jr., was an evening student at FIU Law.
+Mr. Scavone Jr. was an evening student at FIU Law.
 He served as President of the Student Bar Association during his final year, and was awarded the ALI-ABA Scholarship & Leadership Award, as well as the G. Kirk Haas Humanitarian Scholarship.
-He worked as a research assistant to Professor Elizabeth Price Foley, and was a teaching assistant to Professor Marci Rosenthal, Director of the Legal Skills & Values Program.
+He worked as a research assistant to Professor Elizabeth Price Foley, and was a teaching assistant to Professor Marci Rosenthal, director of the Legal Skills & Values Program.

-While attending FIU Law, Scavone Jr. interned at the Florida Supreme Court for the Honorable Ricky Polston, as part of the Florida Supreme Court Internship Program for Distinguished Florida Law Students; interned for the Judge Jordan, (then District Judge for the U.S. District Court for the Southern District of Florida, now U.S. Circuit Judge); and worked as a Certified Legal Intern at the Broward County Office of the State Attorney.
+As part of the Florida Supreme Court Internship Program for Distinguished Florida Law Students, Mr. Scavone Jr. interned at the Florida Supreme Court for the Honorable Ricky Polston; interned for Judge Jordan, (then District Judge for the U.S. District Court for the Southern District of Florida, now U.S. Circuit Judge); and worked as a Certified Legal Intern at the Broward County Office of the State Attorney.

 Jeffrey Molinaro, Esq., is an attorney with Fuerst Ittleman David & Joseph, PL.
 He focuses his practice in the areas of Administrative Law, Anti‑Money Laundering, and Civil and Commercial Litigation.
 Mr. Molinaro is also experienced in Health Law and Appellate Practice.
-He originally joined Fuerst Ittleman David & Joseph, PL as a law clerk during 2008.
-During his time with Fuerst Ittleman David & Joseph, PL,
+He originally joined Fuerst Ittleman David & Joseph, PL as a law clerk in 2008.
+During his time with Fuerst Ittleman David & Joseph, PL.,

-Mr. Molinaro was born on Staten Island, New York and was raised in South Florida.
-He attended Florida Atlantic University in Boca Raton, Florida where he graduated magna cum laude with a bachelor’s degree in Political Science and Criminal Justice in 2003.
-In 2010, Mr. Molinaro graduated magna cum laude and ranked third in his class from the Florida International University College of Law in Miami, Florida.
-While in law school Mr. Molinaro had the privilege of working as a research assistant to Prof. Thomas Baker where he focused his research on Constitutional Law, Supreme Court Jurisprudence, and Federal Appellate Practice.
+Mr. Molinaro was born in Staten Island, New York and was raised in South Florida.
+In 2003, he graduated, magna cum laude, from Florida Atlantic University in Boca Raton, Florida with a bachelor’s degree in Political Science and Criminal Justice.
+In 2010, Mr. Molinaro graduated, magna cum laude, from Florida International University College of Law in Miami, Florida and was ranked third in his class.
+While in law school, Mr. Molinaro had the privilege of working as a research assistant to Professor Thomas Baker where he focused his research on Constitutional Law, Supreme Court Jurisprudence, and Federal Appellate Practice.